Stream processing: Applications

-For each record we can only read from the input, perform operations on it, and write to the output.
-It is permissible to have multiple inputs and multiple outputs, but never a piece of memory that is both readable and writable.
+For each record, processing is typically limited to reading from the input, performing operations on the data, and writing the result to the output.
+Multiple inputs and outputs are possible, but memory is not both read and written within the same application.

 Code examples

-By way of illustration, the following code fragments demonstrate detection of patterns within event streams.
-The first is an example of processing a data stream using a continuous SQL query (a query that executes forever processing arriving data based on timestamps and window duration).
-This code fragment illustrates a JOIN of two data streams, one for stock orders, and one for the resulting stock trades.
-The query outputs a stream of all Orders matched by a Trade within one second of the Order being placed.
-The output stream is sorted by timestamp, in this case, the timestamp from the Orders stream.
+By way of illustration, the following code fragments demonstrate the detection of patterns within event streams.
+The first example shows the processing of a data stream using a continuous SQL query: an ongoing query that processes incoming data based on timestamps and window duration.
+This code fragment illustrates a JOIN of two data streams: one representing stock orders and the other representing the resulting stock trades.
+The query outputs a stream of all orders matched by a trade within one second of the order being placed.
+The output stream is sorted by timestamp; in this case, the timestamp originates from the orders stream.